 What's the Difference Between Anxiety and Depression?

 So when a person presents to a doctor with symptoms of depression and anxiety, what is the diagnosis?
 The coin can flip either way.
-In the case of panic disorder (the root cause is the spontaneous panic attacks), obsessive compulsive disorder (OCD), social anxiety and posttraumatic stress disorder - the diagnosis seems clear.
-It is the anxiety disorder which is primary.
+In the case of panic disorder (the root cause is spontaneous panic attacks), obsessive compulsive disorder (OCD), social anxiety, and posttraumatic stress disorder - the diagnosis seems clear.
+It is the anxiety disorder that is primary.

-So when we present to a doctor and speak of our experience, our physical symptoms and general sense of wellbeing, what are we telling the doctor?
+So when we present to a doctor and speak of our experience, our physical symptoms, and our general sense of wellbeing, what are we telling the doctor?

 What are the defining symptoms of anxiety and depression?
 The tables on the next page show the differences and the similarities.

 |Feeling of fear, apprehension and excessive anxiety energy||Feeling of emptiness, deep sadness or misery, loss of hope|

 |Physical feelings of agitation, muscle tension and symptoms of anxiety eg. heart symptoms, nausea, dissociation, diarrhoea, breathing difficulties etc||Slowing down of physical movement and lack of physical energy|